khushaljethava/khushaljethava.github.io/_posts/2024-11-27-Python-Comments.md

 ---
 title: Python Comments

-description: This tutorial will learn about documenting and commenting on the python code using python comments and python docstring.
+description: Learn how to document and comment Python code using Python comments and docstrings, with examples and best practices.

 date: 2024-11-27 11:33:00 +0800